 Make it a point to visit the breweries, and learn a bit more about them by reading Haliburton Breweries – Great Cottage Country Beer.

-Should your taste buds still desire the flavour from more craft and microbreweries products, take the short trip to Muskoka where Canvas Brewing, Lake of Bays Brewing, Sawdust City Brewing, Muskoka Brewing, and others await your visit.
+Should your taste buds still desire the flavor from more craft and microbreweries products, take the short trip to Muskoka where Canvas Brewing, Lake of Bays Brewing, Sawdust City Brewing, Muskoka Brewing, and others await your visit.

 Take in Some Culture

 Artists are the essence of any community and Haliburton is no different.
-The Rails End Gallery, located in the landmark rail station, is full of locally created arts, crafts and music.
+The Rails End Gallery, located in the landmark rail station, is full of locally created arts, crafts, and music.
 It’s the perfect space to learn more about the artists and see one-of-a-kind, original artwork.

 But, the artistic expression doesn’t stop at one spot.
 The Haliburton Sculpture Forest in Glebe Park is an outdoor collection featuring sculpted creations by both Canadian and international artists.
 The ever-changing seasons also provide different backdrops and perspectives to visitors enjoying the sculptures.
 Visit in the spring and a particular piece may look quite different to you than it does in the fall.